 Wine Notice: Export Requirements Exemption for Wine Intended for Consumption During Transit

-The Ministry for Primary Industries (MPI) is seeking your feedback on a draft notice under the Wine Act to exempt wine intended for consumption during transit from export requirements.
-We are interested to know if:
+The Ministry for Primary Industries (MPI) was seeking your feedback on a draft notice under the Wine Act to exempt wine intended for consumption during transit from export requirements.
+We were interested to know if:

 - the intent of the notice is easy to understand